Statistical Methods Guidance

 - Datacamp courses:

-- For examples of logistic regression modelling in crime/offending contexts along with performance versus machine learning type approaches see this Online analytical training Trello card.
+- For examples of logistic regression modelling in crime/offending contexts along with performance versus machine learning type approaches see the Online analytical training Trello card.

 1.9 Survival analysis